-- Connect the iPad to the computer and open iTunes.
+Connect and Open iTunes: Link your iPad to your computer and launch iTunes.

 2. Reset via iTunes recovery mode

-If you have a backup of your iPad on your iCloud or computer, you could use the latest backup to restore your iPad.
+After the reset, If you have a backup of your iPad on iCloud or your computer, you can restore your iPad with this backup to get your data back.

 Method 4 Erase Forgotten iPad Passcode via Find My iPhone